Go To Previous Page

 Hands-On Forest Stewardship

-Forest technicians assist foresters and other professionals in implementing forest management plans.
-They often work in the field, collecting data, monitoring wildlife, and participating in reforestation efforts.
+Forest technicians assist foresters in the field.
+They gather data, monitor wildlife, and support reforestation efforts.

 Educational Qualifications: